alisdair/maximum/src/building-team-time-zone-ember-data-and-the-slack-api/index.md

 [inception]: /building-team-time-zone-inception-planning-and-prototyping/

-Ember's testing story is really great.
-There are incredible tools provided by the community for development and test against JSON APIs.
+Ember's testing support is really great.
+There are incredible tools provided by the community that make testing your app against a JSON API really fun.
 So I decided to build my Ember Data adapter code test-first, without even trying to hit the Slack API itself at all.

 ## Mirage: building an Ember app without an API